 Who’s Most at Risk?

-People most susceptible to falling into codependent roles have likely been exposed to this type of behavior on a long-term basis, such as during childhood, according to the Florida Department of Children & Families.
+People most susceptible to falling into codependent roles have likely been exposed to this type of behavior on a long-term basis, such as during childhood.
 For this reason, certain risk factors make a person more likely to engage in codependent behaviors.

 Risk factors to consider include: